Employment & Labor Law in Brazil: Key Regulations and Obligations (2025)

-According to employment law in Brazil, a standard working day is eight hours long, while a working week should be no longer 44 hours, with a working month totally 220 hours.
+According to employment law in Brazil, a standard working day is eight hours long, while a working week should be no longer than 44 hours.
 Overtime hours are allowed, however they should be limited to two hours per day.

 There are four main types of contract that are used in Brazil, which depend on the nature of the job someone is hired for.